A Thousand Clowns Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: A Thousand Clowns

-Quick Plot Summary: Released in 1965, A Thousand Clowns is a Comedy, Drama, Romance film directed by Fred Coe.
+Quick Plot Summary: Released in 1965, A Thousand Clowns is a Comedy, Drama, Romance film directed by Fred Coe, written by Herb Gardner.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Jason Robards.
+It provides a scannable look at the movie's central conflict involving Jason Robards as Murray.

 Ending Explained: A Thousand Clowns